Chart Color Schemes

 Dural shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates of 37.3% among residents aged 15+, surpassing the SA3 area average of 29.9% and the national average of Australia at 30.4%.
+The area's university qualification rate is 37.3%, higher than the SA3 area average of 29.9% and Australia's national average of 30.4%.
 Bachelor degrees are most prevalent at 25.0%, followed by postgraduate qualifications (9.7%) and graduate diplomas (2.6%).
-Vocational credentials are also prominent, with 30.4% of residents aged 15+ holding such qualifications – advanced diplomas at 12.2% and certificates at 18.2%.
+Vocational credentials are also common, with 30.4% of residents aged 15+ holding such qualifications, including advanced diplomas (12.2%) and certificates (18.2%).

-Educational participation is notably high, with 31.7% of residents currently enrolled in formal education.
+Educational participation is high, with 31.7% of residents currently enrolled in formal education.
 This includes secondary education (10.7%), primary education (9.5%), and tertiary education (6.9%).

 Frequently Asked Questions - Education